piyushsoni/Block-Adblocker-blocker/README.md

 # Block-Adblocker-blocker
-A userscript to block Anti-Adblockers on several (especially news) websites.
-It works only in Firefox or other browsers which support 'beforescriptexecute' HTML5 standard event (Google Chrome doesn't).
+A userscript to block 'Anti-Adblockers' on several Indian (especially news) websites that recently started blocking content for ad-block users, though they don't know a thing about non-intrusive advertising from any stretch of imagination.
+This script is just one of the possible solutions for the users who don't want to deal with the technical details.
+It currently works only in Firefox, or other browsers that support the HTML5 standard 'beforescriptexecute' event (Google Chrome doesn't).

 ##Currently supported websites
 - [Times of India](timesofindia.indiatimes.com)